GenPi64/Build.Dist/README.md

 ### If running from not aarch64
 qemu user static for aarch64 and arm

+### USE flags when running on Gentoo
+- qemu needs to be emerged with USE="static-user".

 ### Extra requirements if not running on gentoo
 wget